 Step 6: Fertiliser

-Step 6: Fertilise prior to laying, using Sir Turf Launcher 3.0kg per 100m2.
-With all the essential nutrients vital for a new lawn and the added bonus of water storage crystals exactly where the lawn needs it.
-Lightly rake through your turf underlay to a depth of 30mm.
+Step 6: Fertilise prior to laying, using Sir Walter fertiliser 3.0kg per 100m2.
+With all the essential nutrients vital for a new lawn.

 Step 7: Laying Turf